Katarzyna-Kadziolka/Cerebri/README.md

 # PomodoroApp
-Simple application which helps in concentration, work and study
+Simple application which helps in concentration, work and study.